 When working within the cabinet the operator should remember that the air-flow does not make the environment sterile but keeps it clean.
 Before any practical procedure is conducted the cabinet should be stocked with all the materials required for the experiment.
 In doing so the operator restricts the number of times that their hand/arm is removed from the cabinet into a non-clean environment.
 When stocking up the cabinet it is essential that a clutter free condition is maintained.
-Each item within the cabinet should be positioned to minimise movement and traffic over the area where cell culture operators are performed.
-Both the rear and front of the cabinet should be the last items to enter the cabinet.
-All items that enter the cabinet must be sprayed with 70% (v/v) sterile isopropanol to prevent dust and particulate from entering the cabinet.
+Each item within the cabinet should be positioned to minimise movement and traffic over the area where cell culture operations are performed.
+Both the rear and front of the cabinet should be cleared to achieve maximum airflow.
+Flasks and dishes should be the last items to enter the cabinet.
+All items that enter the cabinet must be sprayed with 70% (v/v) sterile isopropanol to prevent dust and particulates from entering the cabinet.
 Twenty minutes should elapse before any tops or containers are opened to allow the airflow to purge the work area of particulates that may have been introduced.